ClickCease

 Typically, an IVA lasts for 5 years.
 During your fifth year, you may be asked to release equity in your home if you’re a homeowner.

-If this isn’t possible, or you don’t own a home, the IVA may be extended by 12 months.
+If this isn’t possible, the IVA may be extended by 12 months.

 Upon completion, any outstanding debt will be written off.
 12 months later, the IVA will no longer appear on your credit file.